Rensselaer Catalog 2025-2026

 Accreditation

-The Lally School is fully accredited by the Association to Advance Collegiate Schools of Business (AACSB International), the premier accrediting body for business degree programs worldwide.
+The Lally School of Management is accredited by the Association to Advance Collegiate Schools of Business (AACSB International), the premier accrediting body for business degree programs worldwide.
+Fewer than 6% of business schools worldwide are accredited by AACSB.

 Research Innovations and Initiatives

-Research at the Lally School is characterized by its cross-disciplinary, multiplatform, and international nature.
-While the issues investigated cut across functional areas in a business setting, are longitudinal in scope, and involve a variety of academic disciplines, the objective is to produce rigorously developed theories and empirical studies that are at the frontiers of new management knowledge and that pass the stringent tests of academic peer review.
+Research at Lally is characterized by its cross-disciplinary, multiplatform, and international nature.
+While the issues researched cut across functional areas in a business setting and involve a variety of academic disciplines, the objective is to produce rigorously developed studies that are at the frontiers of new management knowledge and that pass the stringent tests of academic peer review.

-Research conducted by the Lally School is often featured at conferences sponsored by the Academy of Management, INFORMS, PICMET, Academy of International Business, the IEEE, and ASSA.
-In addition, the Lally School regularly sponsors international conferences and seminars designed to bring together the best academics globally to focus on emerging areas of new research in order to establish intellectual leadership in a domain of broad interest to the academic community.
-The Lally School also spearheads the Center for Research Toward Advancing Financial Technologies (CRAFT), the first ever National Science Foundation (NSF) center devoted to Financial Technologies and Cyber Research.
+Research conducted by Lally scholars and students is often featured at conferences sponsored by the Academy of Management, INFORMS, PICMET, Academy of International Business, the IEEE, and ASSA.
+In addition, Lally regularly sponsors international conferences, competitions, and seminars designed to bring together the best academics and students globally to focus on management, entrepreneurship, and emerging areas of new research in order to establish thought leadership and innovation in a domain of broad interest to the business community.
+Lally also spearheads the Center for Research Toward Advancing Financial Technologies (CRAFT), the first ever National Science Foundation (NSF) center devoted to Financial Technologies and Cyber Research, as well as other centers in finance, supply chain analytics, and ethics of emerging technologies.

-The Lally School has four intersecting research categories that are recognized for their leadership position in the academic community.
-They seek to create new frontiers of managerial thought.
-The four Lally research categories are as follows:
+Lally has four intersecting research categories that are recognized for their leadership position in the academic community.
+They seek to establish new frontiers of managerial and policy thought:

 Finance

-This emerging field of scholarship and practice combines the traditionally distinct disciplines of finance, information technology, and modeling.
+This field of scholarship and practice combines the traditionally distinct disciplines of finance, risk management, advanced technology, and modeling.
 Formed within this field are three relatively distinct applications.
 The first application is the impact of technology on the financial management of corporations, financial institutions and markets.
 This area specifically focuses on the interface between technological shifts and practices in the financial services industry and the overall functioning and productivity of these institutions in the capital markets.
 The second application pertains to the alternative financing and exit strategies of new technological ventures and business initiatives.
-This area focuses on the economics and governance of private equity, venture capital funds, traditional bank debts and going public process of individual companies along with the financial implications for regulatory, macroeconomic, and firm specific influences on respective industries and markets.
-The above two areas of research are further explicated by a third research specialty in computational accounting and finance involving emerging financial products and derivatives.
+This area focuses on the economics and governance of private equity, venture capital funds, traditional bank debts and the process of initial public offerings of individual companies along with the financial implications for regulatory, macroeconomic, and firm-specific influences on respective industries and markets.
+Another research specialty in computational accounting and finance involving emerging financial products and derivatives.

 Innovation Management and New Product Development